AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Phase 1: Concept validation (5 moderated sessions)

-Partnering with the AI PM, I ran 5 moderated sessions with to test whether the criteria concept aligned with their mental model, define which documents they gathered most frequently (we would use this to test our AI model), and define what would take them to trust our agent's outputs.
+Partnering with the AI PM, I ran 5 moderated sessions to verify the criteria concept aligned with their mental model, define which documents they gathered most frequently (we would use this to test our AI model), and define what would take them to trust our agent's outputs.

 Participants worked through interactive prototypes, completing tasks such as initiating a review, uploading documentation, and evaluating AI-generated results.